Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Let's also check \( m = 1 \).
 Using the formula, there are \( \binom{U_{NA}}{M_G - m} = \binom{10}{3} = 120 \text{ combinations}\) and \( \binom{U_{NA} - 1}{M_G - m - 1} = \binom{9}{2} = 36 \text{ combinations that have a mine in any tile.}\)

-Global Probability (Adjacent Tiles), where only some solutions are valid
+Global Probability, where only some solutions are valid

 Moreover, if \( M_G \gt max(S_{M_G}) + U_{NA} \), the program will throw an error of 'Too Many Mines!', since the maximum number of mines in a solution set + non-adjacent tiles is the limit that would fill the board with mines.